Koszul Duality for Quasi-split Real Groups: Principal block in the equivariant derived category

 Let us write $Z_c'$ for the derived group of the centralizer of $c$ in $\LG$.
-Then, by construction, the involution $\theta$ restricts to $Z_c'$ and the group $(Z_c')^\theta$ of fixed points of $\theta$ has rank 1.
+Then, by construction, the involution ${\check\theta}$ restricts to $Z_c'$ and the group $(Z_c')^{\check\theta}$ of fixed points of ${\check\theta}$ has rank 1.
 This imposes a very severe restriction on $Z_c'$.
-It can only happen\footnote{We thank David Vogan for pointing this out to us.} if $Z_c'$ has rank one or if it has rank two and the Cartan involution is not inner.
+It can only happen if $Z_c'$ has rank one or if it has rank two and the Cartan involution is not inner.
 Thus $Z_c'$ corresponds (up to isogeny) to one of the following real groups: $SL(2,\RE)$, $SU(2)$, $SL(2,\Ce)$, $SL(3,\RE)$.
-It is also easy to see this from the geometric point of view.
-As $(Z_c')^\theta$ has rank one and it has to have an open orbit on the flag manifold of $Z_c'$ it follows that the flag manifold can have at most dimension three.
+It is also easy to see this from the geometric point of view as follows.
+Because $(Z_c')^{\check\theta}$ has rank one and it has to have an open orbit on the flag manifold of $Z_c'$ it follows that the flag manifold can have at most dimension three.
 Thus, we recover the list above.
-Furthermore, as we have assumed that $\LK$ is connected, it follows that $(Z_c')^\theta$ is connected and it is this form of the group we use.
-In the first two cases $Z_c '$ is isomorphic to $SL(2)$ and in the remaining two to, respectively, $SL(2)\times SL(2)$ and $SL(3)$.
-The fixed point set $\LBB^c$ is the union of components each one of which is isomorphic to the flag variety of $Z_c'$.
-Therefore, the components of $\LBB^c$ are either $\Pone$ or $\Pone \times \Pone$ or the quadric $Q\subset {\mathbb P}^2\times {\mathbb P}^2$.
+Furthermore, as we have assumed that $\LK$ is connected, it follows that $(Z_c')^{\check\theta}$ is connected.